phetsims/greenhouse-effect/doc/model.md

 ----

-# Important Modeling Notes / Simplifications:
+# Important Modeling Notes / Simplifications

 The sim only shows the basic absorption process for each class of radiation - that is, microwaves = rotation, infrared = vibration, etc.  But in the real world, absorption of infrared can excite rotations along with vibrations, and